sahil118/snowflake-snowpipe/README.md

 2.  **Store Raw Data** : Once data is extracted, it is directly stored in an AWS S3 bucket for persistent storage.S3 acts as a centralized data lake, ensuring scalability, security, and cost-effective storage.
 The raw data is stored in its original format (JSON, CSV, or Parquet) to maintain flexibility for further processing.S3 bucket policies and access control settings are applied to ensure secure data storage and access control.Versioning can be enabled in the S3 bucket to track changes and maintain historical data if needed.

-3. **Data Transformation** : A transformation function is implemented within AWS Lambda to process the raw data stored in S3.The function cleans, structures, and converts the raw data into a normalized format suitable for analytics.Transformation steps may include:Filtering and cleaning: Removing missing or inconsistent records.Standardization: Converting data types and formatting fields consistently.Enrichment: Adding calculated fields or additional metadata if needed.The transformed data is then stored in another S3 bucket (or a separate folder within the same bucket) for downstream processing.An S3 event trigger can be set up to automatically execute the transformation function whenever new raw data is uploaded.
+3. **Data Transformation** : A transformation function is implemented within AWS Lambda to process the raw data stored in S3.The function cleans, structures, and converts the raw data into a normalized format suitable for analytics.Transformation steps may include:Filtering and cleaning: Removing missing or inconsistent records.Standardization: Converting data types and formatting fields consistently.Enrichment: Adding calculated fields or additional metadata if needed.The transformed data is then stored in another S3 bucket for downstream processing.An S3 event trigger can be set up to automatically execute the transformation function whenever new raw data is uploaded.

 4. **Data Loading into Snowflake** :